cleitonsouza01/trade/docs/introduction/part_4.md

 container.tasks.append(trade.plugins.fetch_daytrades)
 ```

-And now your container will identify all daytrades among your operations.
+And now your container will identify all day trades among your operations.
-Daytrades create different positions on the OperationContainer positions
+Day trades create different positions on the OperationContainer positions
-dictionary; they are indexed under the 'daytrades' key, and the Operations
+dictionary; they are indexed under the 'day trades' key, and the Operations
 are not Operation objects, but Daytrade objects.
 But you can treat them
-the same way you treat opeations.
+the same way you treat operations.

 Using the previous example it would look like this: